2024: Tiffany Bastos, Amina Jumamyradova, Alexey Soshnev, Cameron M. Chapa, Dustin Fetch, Gauri Raje, Natalie Redding, and Ksenia Dydo

 She loves to garden and bake macarons during her free time.
 She also loves to travel, and has visited 6 out of the 7 continents.

-Ksenia Dydo is an undergraduate student at UTSA studying Microbiology and Immunology as well as Math.
-In the lab, she is working on a protein biochemistry of H1 proteins, and is aour resident expert in recombinant protein expression and purification.
+Ksenia is an undergraduate student at UTSA studying Microbiology and Immunology as well as Math.
+In the lab, she is working on the biochemistry of H1 proteins, and is our resident expert in recombinant protein expression and purification.

-Dustin Fetch received his M.S. and B.S. in Biology from The University of Texas at San Antonio.
-He is interested in understanding how missense mutations in histones result in a loss of function phenotype that drive malignant transformation
+Dustin received his M.S. and B.S. in Biology from The University of Texas at San Antonio.
+He is interested in understanding how missense mutations in histones result in a loss of function phenotype that drive malignant transformation.

-Amina Jumamyradova graduated from UTSA with a B.S. in Molecular Microbiology and Immunology in 2024.
+Amina graduated from UTSA with a B.S. in Molecular Microbiology and Immunology in 2024.
 During her undergraduate she was a MARC-2 program scholar under the NIH Training and Workforce Development division.
-She joined Soshnev Lab during her junior year of undergraduate and decided to stay in the lab after graduation as a Research Assistant.
+She joined Soshnev Lab during her junior year of undergraduate and decided to stay in the lab after graduation as a post-bacc research associate.
 In the lab Amina studies mechanistic effects of mutations in H1 histones in developmental disorders.

 Amina wants to pursue a career as a medical doctor.
 Outside of the lab Amina enjoys photography, thrifting, graphic design, and spending time with friends and family.